ConventionCatCorp/concat-docs/docs/guides/templates/templates.md

 # Email Template Overrides

 ConCat sends attendees emails for various actions taken in the application, for example when they successfully pay for an order, or when they change their email address.
-These templates can be overriden for a better level of customization, if you wish.
+These templates can be overriden for a better level of customization, and some can be disabled outright.

 ### List templates